 Whether you stick £2 on a weekend acca or blow your pay cheque in the bookies, you're part of the £7 billion gambling industry.

 Even though players cannot bet on football, it hasn't stopped footballers gambling.
-It has even been suggested that bookmakers target them, knowing that they're paid incredibly well.
+It has even been suggested that bookmakers target them, knowing they're paid incredibly well.

-Whatever the reason, there are numerous stories of footballers with gambling problems.
 Newspapers are littered with stories of players begging bookies to close their accounts, or stars of the game blowing their multi-million pound fortunes in the casino.

-Despite this, it seems that the Football Association are more concerned about match fixing.
-A ban was placed on all current players and coaches in 2014, which prohibited those involved in the top eight tiers of the game from betting on all football.
+A ban was placed on all current players and coaches in 2014, which prohibited those involved in the top 8 tiers of the game from betting on all football.

-However, little has been done to help many who already find themselves addicted to betting and many footballers caught gambling have found themselves banned from the sport or on the receiving end of hefty fines.
+Many footballers caught gambling have found themselves banned from the sport or on the receiving end of hefty fines.

-These are just some of the most high profile betting cases to have hit the sport so far.
+These are just some of the most high-profile betting cases to have hit the sport so far.

 Martin Demichelis - Manchester City

-Argentine defender Martin Demichelis racked up two Argentine Primera Division titles, four Bundesliga titles and a Premier League title throughout his career, as well as a charge for breaching the FA’s betting rules.
+Argentine defender Martin Demichelis racked up two Argentine Primera Division titles, four Bundesliga titles and a Premier League title throughout his career.

 He initially managed to get the job done under Manuel Pellegrini and helped his new club to win the 2013/14 Premier League title.
-However, his declining ability was clear as day in his final season.

 His poor showing against emerging talent Marcus Rashford in the Manchester Derby will surely go down in the history books.

 That game was the start of what was to be a terrible few months for the Argentine.
-Two months later, it was announced that the FA would be investing alleged betting offences involving the player.

-It was eventually found that he had placed a total of 29 bets on football matches earlier that year.
 However, as none of the matches were events which Demichelis had the capacity to influence, the former Manchester City man got off lightly.

 Cameron Jerome - Stoke City